modal-projects/finetuning-workshop/README.md

 - `axolotl` has better multi-GPU support, but is lower performance (especially when `lora_dropout` is non-zero).

 Details:
-- Fine-tune Meta-Llama-3.1-8B with a custom chat template
+- Fine-tune base model Meta-Llama-3.1-8B to be an Instruct model with Alpaca SFT dataset